 Silvia is raised in Brazil and Germany

-In 1937 the Sommerlaths moved back to Berlin, and Walter bought a steel factory.
-But two years later World War II broke out, and they were trapped in the middle of it.
+In 1937, the Sommerlaths moved back to Berlin, and Walter bought a steel factory.
+Two years later, World War II broke out, and they could no longer leave Germany.

 In 1943, Silvia was born in Germany.
-And when she was three, the family was able to return to Brazil, where Silvia and her siblings were raised.
+And when she was three, the family was finally able to return to Brazil.
+Silvia and her siblings were raised there.

 Read also: These are the 8 most spoken languages in the Americas: and you won’t guess half of them.